-We have a Fertility Preservation program in place that involves freezing (cryopreservation) of sperm, eggs and embryos which can be thawed and used anytime in the future when the desire to achieve fertility is realized.
+We have a fertility preservation program in place that involves freezing (cryopreservation) of sperm, eggs and embryos.
+Our team can then thaw these materials for our patients to use in the future.

 Cryopreservation of eggs is a process that has become very successful in the past few years.
-A new procedure called Vitrification allows us to recover over 90% of the eggs that are frozen with about a 75% fertilization rate when sperm are injected.
+A new procedure called vitrification allows us to recover over 90% of the frozen eggs with about a 75% fertilization rate.
 This has therefore become the best option for single women who desire to delay fertility.
 The treatment of certain cancers with chemotherapy or pelvic radiation may result in permanent sterilization due to the damage imposed on the ovaries.
-For these situations, eggs may be retrieved and frozen prior to treatment and then thawed later when fertility is desired.
-Some women simply choose to delay fertility until they have found a partner to have children with or because of a busy career.
-In these situations, eggs are retrieved and frozen when the women are younger and the eggs are more likely to be genetically normal than when they later want to become pregnant.
-In both situations, the process of Vitrification insures that their future fertility is maximized.

-Cryopreservation of embryos is the best choice for preserving fertility when a woman has a partner who can provide sperm at the time the eggs are retrieved.
+Cryopreservation of embryos is the best choice when a woman has a partner who can provide sperm.
 In situations requiring treatment of cancer for instance, once the eggs are removed from the ovaries they are immediately fertilized and the resultant embryos are then cryopreserved.
 The Vitrification process is used for embryo cryopreservation and has most recently been shown in our program to give pregnancy rates very close to those achieved when using fresh embryos.
 Cryopreserved embryos have been successfully used when thawed after 10 years in our hands, and there are reports of embryos leading to pregnancy after 20 years of storage.